-Here is my home grown recipe of trial and error and how to really get results in your page ranks by improving page loading speed of your website which ultimately impacts your SEO, more specifically improves technical SEO of your website.
+This article covers topics on improving webpage speeds, more specifically technical SEO of your website after extensive trial and error and how to really get results in your page ranks by improving page loading speed of your website.

 There are several steps and to keep the article current and avoid repetition, I will link sub-sections via Bitnami knowledge base and AWS documentation for brevity’s sake.

 If you haven’t yet setup a secure wordpress AWS instance, have a look at the article on securing and setting up wordpress on AWS Lightsail

 .
 While this article can apply to most Ubuntu based WordPress running Apache, it will be easier and relevant if it’s an AWS EC2 or Lightsail instance running WordPress using Bitnami.
 Also this is for a single site WordPress, I haven’t experimented with multi-site WordPress yet, but most of it should work theoretically.

 Measure your current speed

 While there are number of tools available to measure website performance, such as Google Pagespeed Insights

 to name a few.
 My personal preference has been GTMetrics.
 Once you setup a free account, you can choose location you want to test from.
 GTMetrics gives you multiple results including google page speed in one report.
 If you run your website through it and see something like this, it’s quite normal with a fully loaded out of the box WordPress site with plugins and themes enabled.